-To help those with traumatic nightmares to get a more restful night's sleep.
-Initially, we are focused on those with PTSD, often veterans.
-We won't sleep 'til vets do.
+To help people with traumatic nightmares to get a more restful night's sleep.
+Initially, we are focused on people with PTSD, often military veterans.
+We won't sleep 'til people with PTSD do.

-NightWare is an FDA—compliant medical device using a proprietary application on an Apple Watch that helps those suffering from traumatic nightmares to get a more restful night's sleep.
+NightWare is an FDA—compliant medical device using a proprietary application on an Apple Watch that helps people suffering from traumatic nightmares to get a more restful night's sleep.
 It is a wearable technology that learns your sleep patterns and customizes a treatment for each individual, interrupting nightmares so you can get an uninterrupted night's sleep.
 The company was founded in 2015 and is currently seeking FDA clearance for commercial sales as a medical device.